mcore1976/ledbanner/README.md

 # ledbanner

-Simple ATTINY85 and daisy chained LED modules MAX7219 based LED banner / LED ticker with scrolling text
+Simple ATTINY85 and daisy chained LED modules MAX7219 based LED banner / LED ticker with scrolling text There is also ATTINY13 version working with only 1024 bytes of FLASH and 64 bytes of RAM !

 The source code file "main2.c" supports :
 - text even 5000 characters long (limited by ATTINY FLASH program memory capacity, the program takes up to 2,7KB )